NPChandler/iron.crypt/README.md

-I am learning Javascript.
+I am learning javascript.
 This is where I will put my things.